On Efficient V-BLAST Detection: Recursive and Hybrid Schemes: EXISTING RECURSIVE V-BLAST ALGORITHMS

-To the best of our knowledge, the algorithm with speed advantage (i.e., \textbf{Algorithm 1}) and the algorithm with memory saving (i.e., \textbf{Algorithm 2}) in \cite{zhf6} require the lowest complexity and the least memories, respectively, among the existing recursive V-BLAST algorithms including those in \cite{zhf3,zhf4,zhf5,zhf6}.
+To the best of our knowledge, among the existing recursive V-BLAST algorithms in \cite{zhf3,zhf4,zhf5,zhf6}, the algorithm with speed advantage (i.e., \textbf{Algorithm 1}) and that with memory saving (i.e., \textbf{Algorithm 2}) in \cite{zhf6} achieve the lowest computational complexity and memory requirement, respectively.